Unconventional musicology-based approaches to classical-music performance

 Luca Chiantore

-A piano recital of music and words.
-Beethoven’s Waldstein Sonata with added movements, improvised fermatas and interludes, recomposed cadenzas, and original melodic material from the Landsberg 6 manuscript, together with the wonderful four Lieder for solo piano by Fanny Mendelssohn.
+A piano recital combining music and spoken word.
+Beethoven’s Waldstein Sonata is presented with added movements, improvised fermatas and interludes, recomposed cadenzas, and original melodic material drawn from the Landsberg 6 manuscript.
+All this, preceded by nine striking studies by his contemporary Hélène de Nervo de Montgeroult—perhaps the most unexpected discovery of early twenty-first-century musicology.

 …or four different ways of not playing “what is written in the score”.
 Piano recital with spoken commentaries.